N'Golo Kanté: International career

-On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia by manager Didier Deschamps.
+On 17 May 2018, Kanté was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia by manager Didier Deschamps.
 He featured in all seven matches for France in the tournament.
-He was awarded Man of the Match in a 0–0 draw against Denmark in the final match of the group stage on 26 June, and on 15 July, Kanté started in France's 4–2 win over Croatia in the final of the tournament.
+He was awarded Man of the Match in a 0–0 draw against Denmark in the final group stage match on 26 June, and on 15 July, he started in France's 4–2 win over Croatia in the final of the tournament.

-In May 2021, Kanté was called up for the France squad for UEFA Euro 2020.
+In May 2021, Kanté was called up to the France squad for the postponed Euro 2020.
+He would play every minute for the side before they were eliminated by Switzerland on penalties in the round of 16.

-He helped France win the 2021 Nations League, playing in the group stages but missing the semifinal and final due to contracting COVID-19.
-Kanté missed the 2022 FIFA World Cup as he recovered from a serious hamstring injury.
+Kanté helped France win the 2021 UEFA Nations League, including scoring the only goal in their group stage victory against Portugal, but missed the semi-final and final due to contracting COVID-19.
+He also missed the 2022 World Cup as he was recovering from a serious hamstring injury.

-On 16 May 2024, Kanté made his return to the France squad after he was selected by Deschamps for UEFA Euro 2024.
-On 17 June, he was awarded player of the match in the opening encounter against Austria, which ended in a 1–0 victory; in addition he was handed the captain armband for the first time by the end of the game.
-Four days later, he achieved back-to-back player of the match honors in a goalless draw against the Netherlands.
-Following the round of 16 victory over Belgium, he became the player with most matches without defeat in the European competition in 12 games, breaking previous record of Xavi.
-After the quarter-final win over Portugal on penalties, he became the first player to reach 20 consecutive undefeated matches in major tournaments, breaking the previous record held by Xavi.
+On 16 May 2024, Kanté made his return to the France squad after he was selected by Deschamps for Euro 2024 in Germany.
+On 17 June, he was awarded player of the match in France's opening victory against Austria, a match in which he was also handed the captain's armband for the first time in the closing stages.
+Four days later, he achieved back-to-back player of the match honours following his performance in a goalless draw against the Netherlands.
+France's round of 16 victory over Belgium on 1 July was Kanté's twelfth consecutive match without defeat at the tournament, breaking the previous record set by Xavi for Spain.
+Kanté then became the first player to reach twenty consecutive matches unbeaten at major tournaments following a quarter-final win against Portugal on penalties four days later, a record also previously held by Xavi.

+On 14 May 2026, Kanté was selected in France's 26-man squad for the 2026 World Cup.
+However, he failed to make a single appearance at the tournament, which France ultimately finished in fourth place.